ChasinSpin/TSlotBroughtonMount/README.md

 | Reposition | -5.880 | +2.691 | 8.5% |
 | Reposition | +3.263 | +3.217 | 4.7% |

-### Testing repeatability in pre-pointing with Astrid after mount collapse and telescope removal for transport
+### Testing repeatability for "pre-point later" with Astrid after mount collapse and telescope removal for transport

 After initial pre-point alignment, the telescope was removed from the mount, and the mount collapsed for transport.
 The altitude bar position was maintained via the altitude bar markers, and the azimuth scale was noted.
 The setup was then reassembled and aligned with the paver.